 In December 2017, the Australian Government introduced a vacancy fee for foreign owners of residential dwellings.

 The annual vacancy fee is levied on foreign owners of residential real estate where the property is not occupied or genuinely available on the rental market for at least six months in a 12 month period.

-The fee is intended to encourage foreign owners of residential real estate to make their properties available for rent where they are not occupied as a residence, and so increase the number of properties available for Australians to live in.
+The fee is intended to encourage foreign owners of residential real estate to make their properties available for rent.
+They are not occupied as a residence and increase the number of properties available for Australians to live in.

-The ATO will assess the vacancy fee amount that is payable following lodgement of the vacancy fee return by the foreign person.
+The ATO will assess the vacancy fee amount payable following lodgement of the vacancy fee return by the foreign person.

 Where a vacancy fee return is not lodged on time (within 30 days of the end of each vacancy year), the foreign owner of the dwelling is taken to be liable to pay a vacancy fee regardless of the number of days during the vacancy year on which the dwelling was residentially occupied.

-Generally, the vacancy fee payable will be equivalent to the residential land application fee that was paid by the foreign person at the time the application for foreign investment approval was made to purchase the property (i.e FIRB).
+Generally, the vacancy fee payable will be equivalent to the residential land application fee that the foreign person paid when the application for foreign investment approval was made to purchase the property (i.e. FIRB).
 For further information on residential land application fees, see Guidance Note 29.

-In the case of joint tenants, only one return needs to be lodged and only one fee will be payable.
-For tenants in common, each tenant will need to lodge a return and the fee payable will be the foreign investment application fee that was payable by each individual tenant.
-Where a property is co-owned by a foreign person and non-foreign person, the non-foreign person will have no liability to pay a vacancy fee.
+In the case of joint tenants, only one return needs to be lodged, and only one fee will be payable.
+For tenants in common, each tenant will need to lodge a return, and the fee payable will be the foreign investment application fee that was payable by each tenant.
+A property is co-owned by a foreign person and a non-foreign person; the non-foreign person will have no liability to pay a vacancy fee.

 Property Management Fee

-If you’re buying the property as an investment and are intending to rent out your property, you have two options.
+If you’re buying the property as an investment and intend to rent out your property, you have two options.